Whence He shall come to judge the living and the dead.

 (2Ti 4:1 NAS)

-The Father gave all judgment to the Son so the Father can be honored.
+The Father gave all judgment to the Son to the glory and honor of the Father.

 (John 5:22-23 NAS)

-God will judge all the Angels and Humans that he created.
+God’s final judgment will be executed upon the Angels in heaven.
 Peter states that the Angels will be judged by God.

 (2Pe 2:4 NAS)